Who’s Frida Kahlo? A Proud Mexican Artist.

 When's Frida Kahlo’s Birthday?

-Magdalena Carmen Frida Kahlo Calderon was born in the Blue House in Coyocan, Mexico, on July 6th, 1910.
+Magdalena Carmen Frida Kahlo Calderon was born in the Blue House in Coyocan, Mexico, on July 6th, 1910 - so she claimed.

 Here she writes: